 7. …But Always Have a Plan

 Even though I don’t cook from recipes, this doesn’t mean I don’t plan.
 I run a meal planning service and totally understand how powerful it is to save you time and make sure you stick to cooking.
 If you want to incorporate more planning into your meals, join our amazing Facebook Group, supporting thousands of home cooks in their meal planning efforts.
-Or download our Free Meal Planning Toolkit to get our pantry checklist, printable shopping list and produce shelf life guide.
+Or purchase our Meal Planning Toolkit to get our pantry checklist, printable shopping list, produce shelf life guide and so much more.

 8. Give Yourself Permission